Asabeneh/JavaScript-for-Everyone/readMe.md

    ```
 1. Linear equation is calculated as follows: _ax + b = c_.
 Write a function which calculates value of a linear equation, _solveLinEquation_.
 1. Quadratic equation is calculated as follows: _ax2 + bx + c = 0_.
 Write a function which calculates value or values of a quadratic equation, _solveQuadEquation_.
 1. Declare a function name _printArray_.
-It takes array as a parameter and it prints out each value of thearray.
+It takes array as a parameter and it prints out each value of the array.
-1. Declare a functin name _swapValues_.
+1. Declare a function name _swapValues_.
 This function swaps value of x to y.
    ```js
    swapValues(3, 4); // x => 4, y=>3
    swapValues(4, 5); // x = 5, y = 4
    ```
 1. Declare a function name _reverseArray_.
-It takes array as a parameter and it returns the reverse of the array (dont’ use method).
+It takes array as a parameter and it returns the reverse of the array (don't use method).
    ```js
    console.log(reverseArray([1, 2, 3, 4, 5]));
    [5, 4, 3, 2, 1];